fullcalendar/temporal-polyfill/README.md

 - `Duration::toString` does not display units greater than `Number.MAX_SAFE_INTEGER` according to spec.
 Precision is chosen differently.
 - *Custom implementations* of Calendars and TimeZones are queried differently.
 Only affects those subclassing built-in classes, which is extremely rare.
 See the CALLING entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test-config/expected-failures.txt).
 - There are believed to be 3 bugs in the Temporal spec itself, one of which [has been reported](https://github.com/tc39/proposal-temporal/issues/2742).
 See SPEC-BUG entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test-config/expected-failures.txt).
-- Canonicalization of time zone IDs is simplified, leveraging the built-in `Intl` API.
 - `Intl.DateTimeFormat` has not been polyfilled to accept number-offset values for the `timeZone` option.
 - Method descriptors and `Function::length` are not strictly compliant due to ES-related space-saving techniques.